James Bond No Time to Die full cast – new and returning characters list

 Who’s Billy Magnussen?

-It’s possible you’ll recognise American actor Magnussen for roles in 2014 musical Into the Woods, martial arts movie Start of the Dragon and black comedy Recreation Evening.
+You could recognise American actor Magnussen for roles in 2014 musical Into the Woods, martial arts movie Delivery of the Dragon and black comedy Sport Evening.
 He additionally starred within the award-winning USS Callister episode of Black Mirror, in addition to Netflix horror Velvet Buzzsaw.

 Particulars are skinny on the bottom, however Magnussen is rumoured to be starring as a CIA agent.